My church, St. Thomas the Apostle,

 The people answer:And with your spirit.

-The deacon (or priest) sings or says:A reading from the holy gospel according to Mark (follows a previous reading of yesterday)
+The deacon (or priest) sings or says:A reading from the holy gospel according to Mark (follows a previous reading)

 He makes the sign of the cross on the book, and then on his forehead, lips and breast.
 The people sign themselves in a similar fashion and respond:Glory to you, Lord.